andrewhopper/dotai/readme.md

 This workflow ensures that all features are properly documented, implemented according to standards, and validated before being considered complete.
 Each step includes preflight and post-flight hooks that automate validation against established facts and standards.

+## How can I use this?

+Fill out your project details in the various folders.
+Drop the .cursorrules/.clinerules prompts into your system project, root dir, or settings.
+Then Cursor/Cline will refer to these requirements and automatically document your project.

 ## Directory Structure

 The `.ai` directory serves as a standardized location for AI-related context, documentation, and resources.
 This structure helps maintain consistent organization across projects and enables AI tools to easily locate and utilize project context.